 - Heroic Sacrifice: In the original timeline, he saves Yuu by letting him take his ability before being shot by the guards.
 His fate is not yet revealed to the audience, though.
-Though he is alive in the current timeline.
+He is however alive in the current timeline.

 - Intangibility: His ability, "permeation", which makes him able to phase through walls, but as a drawback, it drains the stamina of the wielder.

-- Jerkass: Attempts to blame Yuu for Kuagami's death.
+- Jerkass: Attempts to blame Yuu for Kumagami's death.
 He ends up getting called out by the others on his Self-Serving Memory however.

 - Never My Fault: He's the one who decides to rely on Yuu's ability to reset the past in case things go wrong, then puts all the blame on Yuu when Kumagami gets killed.

 - Sitcom Arch-Nemesis: Has this trait towards Yuu, who he refers to as a siscon (sister complex) for spending all his time only with Ayumi.